Nevenall/ghosting-the-edge/manuscript.markdown

 Starting characters typically get 2x their Resources rating for initial gear.

-Some items have a {0} cost which means they may be had for free.
+Some items have a 0 {RP} cost which means they may be had for free.

 ## Gear Catalog